Westview-USC-Biomechanics-Collaboration/Prepare2Play-Learning-Experience/README.md

 ## ✅ Outstanding Tasks

 - [ ] Implement correct vector overly for side and top view
+- [ ] Auto detections for force plate corners (assuming they are always in the same location)
 - [ ] Implement direct processing from LED syncing to GUI
 - [ ] Modularize Vector Overlay Code